EmmanuelOga/plangs2/README.md

 The process of adding a relationship to the data that could be inferred is called "materializing".
 Right now, we don't materialize many relationships, and the search code usually doesn't try to infer the relationships on the fly.

-Both *materializing relationships* and *inferring them on the fly* give possible rooe for more comprenhensive searches.
-Options for exploring these features include using existing graph databases, RDF based systems of writing our own inference and materialization code.
+Both *materializing relationships* and *inferring them on the fly* give room for richer searches.
+Options for enriching the data this way include using existing graph databases, RDF based systems or writing our own inference/materialization code.

 ## WIP

-- [] Allow assets for all vertices.
+- [] Allow images for all vertices.

 ## UI